-Brain tumors may be malignant or benign.
-The symptoms caused by a brain tumor depend on the size, location and speed of growth of the brain tumor.
+Brain tumours may be malignant or benign.
+The symptoms caused by a brain tumour depend on the size, location and speed of growth of the brain tumour.
 The typical heralding symptom is an epileptic seizure.
 Other symptoms may be impaired conscience, headache, nausea and vomiting.

-Brain tumors are diagnosed by imaging.
-At operation, a sample (biopsy) of the tumor is taken.
+Brain tumours are diagnosed by imaging.
+At operation, a sample (biopsy) of the tumour is taken.
 The sample is examined by a pathologist.
-Assessment of the type of tumor is very important with regard to subsequent treatment decisions.
+Assessment of the type of tumour is very important with regard to subsequent treatment decisions.

-Malignant brain tumors are treated by surgery, radiation treatment and chemotherapy.
+Malignant brain tumours are treated by surgery, radiation treatment and chemotherapy.
 The treatment plan is always individualized for each patient.